danterazo/target_ml-workshop/README.md

 ```

 #### Conda
-If you're using [Conda](https://docs.conda.io/en/latest/), you can either create a new environment or use an existing one
+If you're using [Conda](https://docs.conda.io/en/latest/), you can either create a new environment or use an existing one.
+Consider the following options:

 ##### 1. Create New Environment
 Create a new Conda environment like so: